 A related principle is that the “job” or role of agricultural pests – bacteria, viruses, fungi, insects, grasshoppers and many others – is to remove and destroy weak, sick plants.

 (This is completely analogous to the principle that disease germs do not attack healthy human bodies.)

-In agriculture, if one does not want these organisms and creatures to destroy one’s food crops, then one must improve the quality of the plants.
+In agriculture, if one does not want these creatures to destroy one’s food crops, then one must improve the quality of the plants.
 To do this, one needs organic agriculture to restore the soil, produce healthy crops and keep crop yields high by reducing losses to pests and plant diseases.

 3. To improve the nutritional quality of our food and thus improve human and livestock health.
 Quality food is required for excellent health and organic agriculture is the only way to produce it.

 Organic food tends to have much higher levels of vital nutrients than commercially grown food.
 This is well-documented, although some still claim it is not true.

 The food is also much less toxic because it does not contain the residue of farm chemicals.
 This has also been well-documented and makes good sense.
 Never believe anyone who says there is no difference between organic and non-organic food!